Agamnentzar/ag-psd/README.md

   * Writing text layer with "vertical" orientation may result in broken PSD file
   * Does not support writing or reading predefined "Paragraph Styles" or "Character Styles"
   * The library does not redraw bitmap data for the text layer, so files with updated/written text layers will result in a warning prompt when opening the file in Photoshop. [see more below](#updating-text-layers)
+* This library does not handle redrawing layer and composite image data by itself when blending options, vector data or text options are changed.
+Any updates to image data have to be done by the user or updated by opening and re-saving the file in Photoshop.

 ## Installation